phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_gradient.md

 import colorspace
 ~~~

 To compare the responses for different gradients, we color-code each gradient.
 [Colorspace](https://python-colorspace.readthedocs.io/en/latest/hclcolorspace.html) is one of the straight-forward ways to set up a color palette.
 Here we use a qualitative palette with hues (`h`) equally spaced between `[0, 300]`, and constant chroma (`c`) and luminance (`l`) values.
-Some other color maps include [Matplotlib native colormap](https://matplotlib.org/3.3.2/tutorials/colors/colormaps.html), [Palettable/Colorbrewer](https://jiffyclub.github.io/palettable/), and [color palette for Seaborn](https://seaborn.pydata.org/tutorial/color_palettes.html).

 ~~~ python
 #Define the colors to use
 colors = colorspace.qualitative_hcl(h=[0, 300.], c = 60, l = 70, pallete = "dynamic")(len(vals))
 ~~~

 The following function loads and parses the data.
-Once the file containing your data is loaded, we use the first row to investigate which column stores the concentration of which observalbe species.
-We obtain the column index storing concentrations of species of our interest - `target = "phosphorylated_CheY"`.
-We would like to plot with time points on the x-axis, and concentrations on the y-axis, so we take the firth column for the time points and the column with concentratons of our target species.
+Once the file containing your data is loaded, we use the first row to investigate which column stores the concentration of the "target" observable species of interest.
+When we find that target, we will then access the time points and concentrations of this target particle.

 ~~~ python
 def load_data(val):